tbilsborrow/research/pins/classification/README.md

   * https://alchemy-language-demo.mybluemix.net/
   * https://cloud.google.com/natural-language/
   * https://aws.amazon.com/amazon-ai/
+    * [tb] Entity extraction is not one of the services (AI services are around image and speech/voice).
+    They do have a ML platform, which is a layer on top of ML toolkits (like tensorflow), but this feels more like an option to explore if we decide to get into ML in general, with our own feature extraction and training/test data (assuming a supervised approach).
 * Be more like TextRazor - get into way more machine learning and natural language processing for more effective keyword extraction
   * python: nltk, spacy, textblob, textacy, scikit-learn, tensorflow